Jason Salisbury, PhD

-Salisbury, J., Spikes, D., & Graeber, A. (In Press) Bringing the voices of youth to the table: A social justice youth development approach.
+Salisbury, J., Spikes, D., & Graeber, A. (2018) Bringing the voices of youth to the table: A social justice youth development approach.
 Journal of Ethical Educational Leadership

 Bowers, A., Blitz, M. H., Modeste, M., Salisbury, J., & Halverson, R. (2017).
 Is there a typology of teacher and leader responders to CALL and do they cluster in different types of schools?
 A two level latent class analysis of CALL survey data.
 Teachers College Record 119(1).